reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 }
 ```

-We can simply initiate a client using `LaunchDarkly.init(sdkKey)` and then we can wait to initialize.
-After that we can call `allFlagsState` method that captures the state of all feature flag keys with regard to a specific user.
+We can simply initiate a client using `LaunchDarkly.init(sdkKey)` wait until it's ready with `client.waitForInitialization()`.
+After that we can call the `allFlagsState()` function that captures the state of all feature flag keys with regard to a specific user.
 This includes their values, as well as other metadata.

 Finally we can bind all of this to an API using `app.get()` method so that it would get printed as a response whenever we hit the API with the endpoint http://localhost:8080.